zephir-lang/documentation/docs/oop.md

 }
 ```

+!!! warning "NOTE"

-**NOTE** It is the developer's responsibility to ensure that all external references are present before the extension is loaded.
-So for the example above, one has to load the [PSR](https://pecl.php.net/package/psr) extension **first** before the Zephir built extension is loaded.
+    It is the developer's responsibility to ensure that all external references are present before the extension is loaded.
+So for the example above, one has to load the [PSR][psr] extension **first** before the Zephir built extension is loaded.

 ## Implementing Methods

 The `function` keyword introduces a method.
 Methods implement the usual visibility modifiers available in PHP.
 Explicitly setting a visibility modifier is mandatory in Zephir:

 ```zep